arnard76/COMPSCI-student-lab-marking/README.md

   e.g. as 3 copy-paste actions on a laptop ✅

 - small wait time after finished marking ✅ reduced and added success message feedback

+- encourage tutor to put all marks in db into excel spreadsheet (not just the one being marked currently!)